unicode-org/cldr/docs/ldml/tr35-keyboards.md

 If pre-composed (non-NFD) characters are used in [character classes](#regex-like-syntax), such as `[á-é]`, these may not match as keyboard authors expect, as the U+00E1 character (á) will not occur in NFD form.
 Thus this may be masking serious errors in the data.

-By default, tools that process the keyboard data should raise an error when character classes include non-NFD characters.
+Tools that process keyboard data must reject the data when character classes include non-NFD characters.

 The above should be written instead as a regex `(á|â|ã|ä|å|æ|ç|è|é)`.
 Alternatively, it could be written as a set variable `<set id="Example" value="á â ã ä å æ ç è é"/>` and matched as `$[Example]`.